sisrfeng/coc-wiki/F.A.Q.md

 ## Cursor disappeared after exit CocList

-Possible bug with `guicursor` option with your terminal, you can disable transparent cursor by `let g:coc_disable_transparent_cursor = 1` in your .vimrc.
+Possible bug with `guicursor` option on your terminal, you can disable transparent cursor by `let g:coc_disable_transparent_cursor = 1` in your .vimrc.